 Conditions of the Award

-- A brief statement from the primary thesis supervisor direct to the SRA Award Chair (email is OK) confirming the research component of the degree is at least 50% and a statement about the credit point value of the thesis relative to the degree.
-And a statement that the student has met or is likely to meet all requirements to graduate with their degree.
+- A brief statement from the primary thesis supervisor direct to the SRA Award Chair (email is acceptable) confirming that the research component of the degree is at least 50% and a statement about the credit point value of the thesis relative to the degree.
+And, a statement that the student has meet, or is likely to meet, all the requirements to graduate with their degree.

-- Applications close 1 September 2020 (no late applications accepted).
+- Applications close 1 September 2021 (no late applications will be accepted).

 - The Award Committee, Chaired by a SMAANZ Board member, will recommend a recipient to the SMAANZ Board.

-- The recipient of the Award will be notified no later than 1 October, 2020
+- The recipient of the award will be notified no later than 1 October 2021.